Home Blog Gibb's Reflective Cycle- it's Advantages & Disadvantages

 • What happened after the event?

 In this stage, the writer shares their experiences during the event.
 In this stage, it is crucial.
 To describe the feelings and not judge the event based on the feelings.
-Some of the crucial questions which are asked in this stage are
+Some of the essential questions which are asked in this stage are:

-• What was the experience of the author and after the conclusion of the event?
+• What was the author's experience after the conclusion of the event?

 • How did other people involved in the situation react during the event?